Our Award-Winning Guitar Lessons

+Guitar lessons provide a wonderful opportunity for students to learn the songs they love, learn how to express themselves through this beautiful, portable instrument, and become the life of every party!
 The guitar is a fascinating instrument that can be played in so many exciting ways.
-Many aspiring guitar players may be interested in the sophistication of classical guitar, the shredding of electric guitar, or the upbeat rhythms of acoustic rock.
+There are many kinds of popular guitar playing styles including classical guitar, the shredding of electric guitar, or the upbeat rhythms of acoustic rock.

 Students often come into guitar playing after having discovered how playing guitar can unite all kinds of random groups of people in song, positioning the guitar player as bridge builders and creative leaders in their social groups.

 Many of our guitar students are 5 or older, and many more are teenagers as well ad adults!
 There is no right age for everyone to start learning guitar.
 Perhaps the most important factor to consider is the strength of the hands, although even this can be developed with time.